 What Breeds Are Susceptible to Bloat?

 Bloat typically affects large, deep-chested dog breeds, though it could affect virtually any dog.

-As scary as bloat is, there is some good news: by understanding potential causes of bloat, owners may be able to prevent it from occurring in some cases, and by recognizing the symptoms, owners will be able to take their dog to the vet immediately, without wasting any precious minutes.
+As scary as bloat is, there is some good news: By understanding potential causes of bloat, owners may be able to prevent it from occurring in some cases.
+Also, by recognizing the symptoms, owners will be able to take their dog to the vet immediately, without wasting precious minutes.

 Symptoms of Bloat in Dogs

 - A painful, distended abdomen full of gas

 - Attempts to pass stool